 Getting to Czechia is the best via Prague Airport (PRG) or other, smaller airports: Brno (BRQ) or Ostrava (OSR).
 You can also arrive by bus or car from neighbouring countries if you are visiting this part of Europe.
 If you have plenty of time, then driving throughout any of the scenic routes is a great choice.

-Check flights and hotel offers for Prague:
+Cheap flights and discount hotels for Prague:

 Where to stay